tylerjwoodfin/remindmail/README.md

 - Run `rclone config` to set up a cloud storage provider of your choice
 - Run `cd /path/to/{securePath} && rclone listremotes > PiTasksCloudProvider`
 - Run `cd /path/to/{securePath} && echo "/path/to/your/notesDir/in/cloud" > PiTasksCloudProviderPath`
-  - For example, if you want to store Tasks.txt in the "Notes" folder in Dropbox, run `echo "Notes" > PiTasksCloudProviderPath`
+  - For example, if you want to store Tasks.md in the "Notes" folder in Dropbox, run `echo "Notes" > PiTasksCloudProviderPath`
-  - For example, if you want to store Tasks.txt in the "Documents/Notes" folder in Dropbox, run `echo "Documents/Notes" > PiTasksCloudProviderPath`
+  - For example, if you want to store Tasks.md in the "Documents/Notes" folder in Dropbox, run `echo "Documents/Notes" > PiTasksCloudProviderPath`
 - Note: if `PiTasksCloudProviderPath` or `PiTasksCloudProvider` are missing or incorrect, tasks will not sync.

 # TasksGenerate.md
-- Place the "good" example in the `TasksGenerate.md example` section below in a file named `TasksGenerate.md`, to be placed in the same folder as Tasks.txt.
+- Place the "good" example in the `TasksGenerate.md example` section below in a file named `TasksGenerate.md`, to be placed in the same folder as Tasks.md.
-- Tasks from the `TasksGenerate.md` file will be added to Tasks.txt according to the syntax below.
+- Tasks from the `TasksGenerate.md` file will be added to Tasks.md according to the syntax below.
 This is very useful for automatically scheduling tasks.

 ## Some Important Notes
 - capitalization doesn't matter anywhere.
 Feel free to use "[d01]" or "[12-31]D" or "[wEd]".